 |Rigor of Secondary School Record||Very Important|

 |Standardized Test Scores||Considered|

-To apply, all applicants to Hamilton College must submit the following items.
-Double check with Hamilton College's admissions department to confirm all application materials and requirements.
+To apply to Hamilton College, all applicants must submit the following items.
+Check with Hamilton College's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|